 - just have the location set as a place of reference on their profile.

-The difference between these matters.
-If you’re a real estate agent, you don’t necessarily want to target someone who is “from there” or is just on vacation.
+The difference between these audiences matter.
+If you’re a real estate agent, you don’t necessarily want to target someone who is “from the location” or is just on vacation.
 However, with geotargeting, Facebook saves you the trouble by allowing you to specify which kind of “location targeting” you wish to employ.

 We have full strategy guidelines for the following: